VeryRandomness/Imperium-of-David/content/Important People/Rotten Eye.md

 You meet Rotten Eye in his tower.
 After a very breif fight he killed eacch of you using *Power Word Kill*.
-This got you sent to [[Hell]].
+This got you sent to [[6) Rotten Eye and Hell]].
 You came back and killed him.
 The Knower resurrected him as an undead and you killed him again.